What is Osteopathy ?

 The osteopathic manual practice is not, for now, regulated in Ontario.

-Osteopathy, whether it’s practiced by a medical doctor or a manual therapist, remains a specific practice, and the best thing to do is to go and see a practitioner that you know and trust.
+Osteopathic manual practice, whether it’s practiced by a medical doctor or an osteopathic manual practitioner, remains a specific practice, and the best thing to do is to go and see a practitioner that you know and trust.
 Don’t hesitate to ask your practitioner about his training and degree, and ask your personal health’s insurance plan if it recognizes your osteopathic manual practitioner’s professional association.